jasonbra1n/kathara-spiral/README.md

    cd kathara-spiral
    ```
 3. **Open `index.html`**:
-   - Use a local server (recommended) for proper functionality:
+   - Use a local server (recommended) for full functionality:
      ```bash
      npx http-server
      ```
      Then visit `http://localhost:8080` in your browser.
-   - Alternatively, open `index.html` directly in a browser (some features may be limited due to security restrictions).
+   - Alternatively, open `index.html` directly (some features, like downloads, may be limited due to security restrictions).

 ## Files